Samuel Griffith: Early life

 Griffith was born in Merthyr Tydfil, Wales, the younger son of the Rev. Edward Griffith, a Congregational minister and his wife, Mary, second daughter of Peter Walker.
 His sister was the philanthropist Mary Harriett Griffith.
 Although of Welsh extraction, his forebears for at least three generations had lived in England.
 The family migrated to the Moreton Bay district of New South Wales (now the state of Queensland) when Samuel was eight.
 He was educated at schools in Ipswich, where his father was minister from 1854 to 1856, and Sydney, and later at William McIntyre's school in Maitland, where he earned the nickname "Oily Sam" for his "ability to argue on any side of any subject".
-He continued his studies at the University of Sydney, where he graduated Bachelor of Arts in 1863, with first-class honours in classics, mathematics and natural science.
-During his course he was awarded the Cooper and Barker scholarships and other prizes.

-In 1865, he gained the T. S. Mort Travelling Fellowship.
-Travelling to Europe, he spent some of his time in Italy, and became much attached to the Italian people and their literature.
-Many years after, he was to become the first Australian translator of Dante (The Inferno of Dante Alighieri in 1908).

-On his return to Brisbane, Griffith studied law and was articled to Arthur Macalister, in one of whose ministries Griffith afterwards had his first portfolio.
-Griffith was called to the bar in 1867.

 In 1870, Griffith returned to Sydney to complete a Master of Arts.
 In the same year, he married Julia Janet Thomson.